bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 published: false

 ---
 You can trigger and abort builds with the Bitrise API.
-You can define parameters for the build like what `branch`, `tag` or _git commit_ to use and what _build message_ to present on the Build's details page.
+You can define parameters for the build like what branch, tag or git commit to use, as well as add your own custom environment variables.

 ## Triggering a new build